 The Jones Library would like to thank the following for their participation in and collaboration on this community event:

-Elizabeth Kolbert, the Hitchcock Center for the Environment, Richard Palmer, Raymond Bradley, Julie Johnson, Casey Beebe, Amherst Books, the Office of the Superintendent and the Amherst-Pelham Regional Public Schools.
+Abdi Iftin, Elliot Fratkin, Sara Bedford, Amherst Books, the Office of the Superintendent, and the Amherst-Pelham Regional Public Schools.

-On the Same Page - Amherst is made possible due to support and funding from the Friends of the Jones Libraries.
-We thank them for their continued support of this community program.
+Since its inception, On the Same Page - Amherst has been made possible due to support and funding from either the Friends of the Jones Libraries or Eversource.
+We thank them for their support of this community program.